AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

    end STM32.Device_Id;

 The subtype :ada:`Device_Id_Image` is the view of the 96-bits as an array of twelve characters.
-(Using type String here isn't essential.
-We could have defined an array of bytes instead of Character.)
+(Using type :ada:`String` here isn't essential.
+We could have defined an array of bytes instead of :ada:`Character`.)
 Likewise, subtype :ada:`Device_Id_Tuple` is the view of the 96-bits as an array of three 32-bit unsigned integers.
 Clients can then choose how they want to view the unique id by choosing which function to call.